Triijay/Pokedex/README.md

 ### Assignment
 The goal is to create a client side JavaScript application: “Pokémon Encyclopedia” - Pokédex ( http://pokemon.wikia.com/wiki/Pok%C3%A9dex ).
-All the necessary Pokémon data is available on http://pokeapi.co/ .
+All the necessary Pokémon data are available on http://pokeapi.co/ .

 ### Features